pitt-cic/phi-deidentification/README.md

 ## Local Testing

-In addition to the deployed app flow, this repository has local evaluation tooling and a synthetic data generation pipeline for offline testing and evaluation with ground truth data.
+In addition to the deployed app, this repository has local evaluation tooling and a synthetic data generation pipeline for offline testing and evaluation with ground truth data.

 ### Local Testing Prerequisites